paswani/x-bot-first-class/README.md

   - Save the zip file to your Visual Studio 2015 templates directory which is traditionally in "%USERPROFILE%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\"
 3. Download the repo and get going.

+It is advisalbe to also install the bot channel emulator.
+You can download it from https://emulator.botframework.com/.

 # Resources

 To review purpose of the competition, rules and objectives, please check https://confluence.infusion.com/display/innovationpractices/Bot+Competition+Plan.